jimmy9704/plane-segmentation-network/README.md

 We used voxel downsampling to filter the dataset and extract man-made structures such as roads and buildings.

+Sample datasets are stored in the dataset folder

 ## Installation
 ```
 git clone https://github.com/jimmy9704/plane-segmentation-network.git